booklein/wpbookle/wp-content/plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 2.5.4 =
+* change: Remove metadata turned on by default, should not affect existing installations/upgrades

 = 2.3.0 =
 * fixed bug in GIF processing that rendered Gifsicle impotent (no savings possible), non Cloud users should re-optimize all their GIFs in Force mode